Joe Hasselvander: Solo career and Raven

 Hasselvander moved to New York and recorded the albums Devil Childe and Phantom Lord with former Virgin Steele guitarist Jack Starr.
 He also recorded his first solo album, Lady-Killer.
 On Lady-Killer, Hasselvander performed rhythm guitar, bass, drums and vocals, while Jack Starr played the guitar solos.
-1985 found Hasselvander working with British blues legend, Kim Simmonds performing 2 years' worth of shows throughout the U.S. under the names Savoy Brown or The Kim Simmonds Band.
-Only one studio demo and one live recording exists of this line-up including players from Blue Cheer, Cactus, The Plasmatics and The Rods.
+1985 found Hasselvander working with British blues legend Kim Simmonds performing two years' worth of shows throughout the U.S. under the names Savoy Brown or The Kim Simmonds Band.
+Only one studio demo and one live recording exists of this lineup including players from Blue Cheer, Cactus, The Plasmatics and The Rods.

 In September 1987, Hasselvander made a cameo appearance on Pentagram's second album, Day of Reckoning, filling in on the song "Burning Saviour".
 He soon after recorded all drum, guitar, bass and vocal tracks for his second solo album, Road Kill, issued on Bad Posture Records and subsequently recorded his first demos with new wave of British heavy metal legends Raven at Bearsville Studios near Woodstock, New York.

 Hasselvander joined Raven in late 1987 and recorded the album Nothing Exceeds Like Excess for Combat Records.
 He followed up by touring with Raven supporting Testament in the United States and Kreator in Europe in 1989.
 Soon after, he recorded with Christian metal band Armageddon for their first album, The Money Mask.
 Raven switched labels and management to Drakkar Promotions and SPV/Steamhammer in Germany and recorded Architect of Fear, supporting the release by touring with Germany pirate rockers Running Wild.
 A video from this tour was made into an on-the-road "rock-umentary" entitled Electro Shock Therapy, which featured very revealing moments with Mr. Hasselvander in his natural habitat.
 The video was released in tandem with the EP Heads Up! featuring outtakes from Architect of Fear and live songs from the tour.
 A tour with German band Risk followed in 1992.